 An example of this might be giving some of the time you’ve saved through productivity back to yourself as free time.

 Notifications, by design, are difficult to ignore.
-It costs willpower to ignore them -- and wouldn’t you rather save that precious resource for things you care more about?
-Luckily most operating systems, and even communication tools like Slack and Microsoft Teams have a DND feature.
-This can help you avoid answering notifications while spending less willpower.
+It costs willpower to ignore them — and wouldn’t you rather save that precious resource for things you care more about?
+Luckily, most operating systems, and even communication tools like Slack and Microsoft Teams, have a DND feature.
+This can help you avoid answering notifications without spending your willpower.

 Pomodoro units can be a great tool for productivity.
-In essence, you recognize that it’s nearly impossible to stay hyperfocused for several hours at a time.
-Instead, you break your productive time into either 1 hour or half hour increments, followed by breaks that last one fifth the amount of focus time.
+In essence, it’s nearly impossible to stay hyper-focused for several hours at a time.
+Instead, break your productive time into either one-hour or half-hour increments, followed by breaks that last one fifth the amount of focus time.

 50 minutes of focus, 10 minutes of break

 30 minutes of focus, 5 minutes of break.

 There are apps dedicated to timing these productivity blocks for you, or you can use a mechanical timer — the key is actually taking that break when the timer goes off.
 You might be surprised how much more focus you gain by knowing the time to focus is limited.